ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

-	 is a fully managed relational database engine that's compatible with MySQL and PostgreSQL. can deliver up to five times the throughput of MySQL and up to three times the throughput of PostgreSQL its underlying storage can grow automatically as needed.
+	 is a fully managed relational database engine that's compatible with MySQL and PostgreSQL. can deliver up to five times the throughput of MySQL and up to three times the throughput of PostgreSQL its underlying storage can grow automatically as needed. if we use Amazon Aurora replicas, we get read replication latency of less than 1 second, compared to RDS read replicas where it is more than 1 second.

 ​	**Failover:**
 ​	Failover is automatically handled by Amazon Aurora so that your applications can resume database operations as quickly as possible without manual administrative intervention.